jeffmerkey/netware-screensaver-linux/README.md

 a terminal based screensaver is you will need to type the "exit" command twice in order to logout of the session.

-## ssh client returns "unknown terminal type" when remotely logging into the system
+## ssh client returns unknown terminal type when remotely logging into the system

 Some older CentOS and Red Hat Enterprise Linux distributions do not properly detect or parse aliased terminal types such as "screen.xterm-256color" when using ssh to remotely